Older sperm donors 'just as good'

-"Based on this we can say that age does not matter as long as the sperm quality is good."'Men not invincible'
+"Based on this we can say that age does not matter as long as the sperm quality is good."

 Dr Allan Pacey, a senior lecturer in sperm at the University of Sheffield, said men should not be tempted by complacency.

 He told the BBC: "I think there is a perception out there that men are invincible from reproductive ageing - we just need to look at Charlie Chaplin who was 73 when he had his eleventh child.

 "We know that as men go above the age of 40 and go into their fifties, their chances of getting a woman pregnant does reduce as a consequence of age.